Reinforcement learning-based architecture search for quantum machine learning: Results

 \subsubsection{Reference circuits}

-Additionally, we benchmark our findings against popular circuits found in the literature~\cite{Hubreg_, peters2021machine, Haug_2023, Havl_ek_2019}.
-We use four different circuits including a data-reuploading scheme which has been successful in previous QML studies~\cite{Hubreg_, bowles2024better}.
-With the exception of one circuit, all others circuits feature variational parameters $\theta$ that we optimize by maximizing the kernel-target-alignment (TA) metric~\cite{Hubreg_, Glick2021hdc} over the training set:

-where $K$ represents the data-dependent Kernel matrix (cf. Eq. \eqref{eq:gaussian_pqk}).
-The chosen reference circuits provide a overview of prevalent strategies found in the literature, encompassing design principles such as hardware-efficient entanglement and the placement of trainable variational parameters within the circuits.
+We benchmark our generated circuits against five effective circuits from the literature~\cite{Hubreg_, peters2021machine, Haug_2023, Havl_ek_2019, kreplin2023reduction}.
+Our selection includes a data-reuploading scheme that has been successful in previous QML studies~\cite{Hubreg_, bowles2024better}.
+With the exception of one circuit, all circuits feature variational parameters $\pmb{\theta}$ that we optimize by maximizing the kernel-target-alignment metric over the training set~\cite{Hubreg_, Glick2021hdc}.
+The chosen reference circuits provide a selection of common strategies found in the literature, encompassing design principles such as hardware-efficient entanglement and the placement of trainable variational parameters within the circuits and the encoding.
+The exact circuits can be found in Appendix~\ref{app:ref_circuits}.